martinvonz/jj/README.md

   repositories to S3?
 No?
 Well, now you can!

-  The fundamental problem with using filesystems like Dropbox and backup tools like `rsync` on your typical Git/Mercurial repositories is that that they rely on *local filesystem operations* being atomic, serialized, and non-concurrent with respect to other reads and writes—which is _not_ true when operating on distributed file systems, or when operations like concurrent file copies (for
+  The fundamental problem with using filesystems like Dropbox and backup tools like `rsync` on your typical Git/Mercurial repositories is that they rely on *local filesystem operations* being atomic, serialized, and non-concurrent with respect to other reads and writes—which is _not_ true when operating on distributed file systems, or when operations like concurrent file copies (for